How much do you know about the History of Anchorage Alaska? Enjoy this look at Anchortown's unique past.

 He was also a licensed ship captain.

-The first-ever ocean going freighter, the Anyox, docked in Anchorage.
+The first-ever ocean-going freighter, the Anyox, docked in Anchorage.

-The cargo included two thousand tons of steel rails and other equipment for the Alaska Engineering Commission (AEC) for the railroad.
+The ship's cargo included two thousand tons of steel rails and other equipment for the Alaska Engineering Commission (AEC) for the railroad.

 A pilot named Charles Hammontree was the first pilot to fly over Anchorage.